Free Kitchen Hacks eBook

 Marley Goldin

-These Salmon Tacos with Greek Yogurt Sauce are fresh, slightly spicy, and have a subtle sweetness from the coconut rice.
+These Salmon Tacos are fresh, slightly spicy, and have a subtle sweetness from the coconut rice.
+Topped with a zesty and flavorful Greek Yogurt Taco Sauce with fresh dill to really take the dish to the next level.
 Ready in just 30 minutes!

 Prep Time 10 minutes